brylevkirill/notes/interesting recent papers.md

 >
 >	"Using Wasserstein objective reduces instability, but we still lack proof of existence of an equilibrium.
 Game theory doesn’t help because we need a so-called pure equilibrium, and simple counter-examples such as rock/paper/scissors show that it doesn’t exist in general.
 Such counterexamples are easily turned into toy GAN scenarios with generator and discriminator having finite capacity, and the game lacks a pure equilibrium."
 >
->	"Our originality is a focus on continuous distributions with low-dimensional support and the idea to parametrize f in order to obtain a fast algorithm."
+>	"The originality is a focus on continuous distributions with low-dimensional support and the idea to parametrize f in order to obtain a fast algorithm."
+>
+>	"Reposing the two-player game as the estimation of the gradient of the 1-Wasserstein distance between the data and generator distributions.
+Reframing this in terms of the dual form of the 1-Wasserstein, with the critic estimating a function f which maximally separates the two distributions.
+It still faces limitations when the critic solution is approximate, i.e. when f* is not found before each update.
+In this case, due to insufficient training of the critic or limitations of the function approximator, the gradient direction produced can be arbitrarily bad."
   - `video` <https://youtube.com/watch?v=DfJeaa--xO0&t=26m27s> (Bottou)
   - `video` <https://facebook.com/iclr.cc/videos/1710657292296663/> (1:30:02) (Arjowski)
   - `video` <https://youtube.com/watch?v=OdsXPcBfO-c> (Arjowski)